 Each drug test has different detection windows.
 That means that each drug test has varied detection time.
 MDMA is not one of the five commonly screened drugs.

+Many people also wonder how to test for MDMA.
 The body excretes substances like ecstasy in the urine.
 That is why the urine test is the most common type of drug testing.
 They will ask you to pee in a small cup.

 Certain over-the-counter-drugs may cause a false-positive result.
 Some of those drugs are pseudoephedrine and certain antidepressants.
 Before taking the test, you should inform your test administrator that you are taking certain over-the-drugs.

 Blood tests are not frequently used for drug testing because they are somewhat invasive.
 So, most people prefer other drug tests than this.
 Aside from that, it can only detect for a short time.

 When people take the drug by mouth, it reaches its highest blood concentration within two (2) hours.

 The saliva test is another drug test people rarely use.
 After a person uses MDMA, it can detect substances for a short time.

 It is a drug test that most users dread taking.
 The reason behind this is that it is the most accurate and the hardest to cheat.
 It has a much longer detection window.